 The first step overlaps with the State Innovation Model Grant and the Common Provider Scorecard.
 Both legal agreements and attribution data have been included.

 The scorecard displays protected health information.
-Part of the next version will be working with our vendor for pricing.
+Part of the next version will be working with our vendor on pricing.
 We will be piloting Version 2 with the original twenty-one practices and then roll out state-wide.

 DHIN wants to provide a shared technology tool that cost can be distributed broadly and still have small practices remain independent.
 The common provider scorecard will provide expanded analytics capabilities to practices as we get CCDs.